DocShadrach/AudioProjectSanitizer/README.md

 - Enhanced file selection interface with checkboxes for dualmono and L/R files
 - Progress window with real-time status updates and detailed activity log
 - Automatic detection and handling of files with silent channels
-- Improved audio format preservation using soundfile library
+- Exact bit depth preservation using soundfile library (preserves original audio format)
 - Better file selection control - you can now choose which specific files to process
 - Enhanced L/R file matching with improved pattern recognition
 - More informative dialogs with file previews